Insomnia absolutely sucks.

 Along with depression and anxiety comes the inability to get a good night’s rest.

 The first thing you need to know is that you are not alone.

-Not Michael Jackson kind but the kind that lets you know that us veterans are in this together.
+Not Michael Jackson kind, but the kind that lets you know that we veterans are in this together.

-I’ve been out of the military for over a decade now and only now am figuring out a lot of this insomnia stuff.
+I’ve been out of the military for over a decade now, and only now am I figuring out a lot of this insomnia stuff.

 So before you go losing your mind like I have, here are some things that I do to help combat insomnia.